aspose-html/Aspose.HTML-API-References/english/net/aspose.html.drawing/color/color/_index.md

 ---
 title: Color
 second_title: Aspose.HTML for .NET API Reference
-description: The default constructor.
+description: Initializes a new instance of the Coloraspose.html.drawing/color/ class.
+By default color is black.
 type: docs
 weight: 10
 url: /net/aspose.html.drawing/color/color/
 ---
 ## Color() {#constructor}

-The default constructor.
+Initializes a new instance of the [`Color`](../) class.
+By default color is black.

 ```csharp
 public Color()